differentMonster/differentMonster/README.md

-### Hi there 👋

-About Me :
-I am fullstack developer on malaysia
+# Hi, I'm Christoher! :wave:

 ### Moitvation :
+- I am fullstack developer in malaysia.
 - I am self motivation with the passsion and love for startup and believe great innovation needs to put on mankinds, whatever it takes to get it done.
 - :telescope: I’m intrested to join startup team and contributing to frontend and backend for building web applications.
-- 🧑‍💻 I'm currently looking for a remote frontend development job (Nuxtjs, Vuejs and Nuxtjs)
+- 🧑‍💻 I'm currently looking for a remote frontend development job (Nuxtjs, Vuejs and Nuxtjs).
-- :zap: In my free time, I solve and build and learn from people that i love
+- :zap: In my free time, I solve and build and learn from people that i love.
 - :email: christophercheokofficial@gmail.com

 <table>